shyamd/mkdocs-bibtex/README.md

 ## Options

-- `bib_file` - Path or url to a single bibtex file.
-Path can be either absolute or relative to `mkdocs.yml`.
+- `bib_file` - The path or url to a single bibtex file.
+Path can either be absolute or relative to `mkdocs.yml`.
 Example URL: `https://api.zotero.org/*/items?format=bibtex`
 - `bib_dir` - Directory for bibtex files to load, same as above for path resolution
-- `bib_command` - The command to render your bibliography, defaults to `\bibliography`
+- `bib_command` - The syntax to render your bibliography, defaults to `\bibliography`
-- `bib_by_default` - Automatically appends the `bib_command` to the bottom of every markdown document, defaults to `true`
+- `bib_by_default` - Automatically append the `bib_command` at the end of every markdown document, defaults to `true`
-- `full_bib_command` - The command to render your full bibliography, defaults to `\full_bibliography`
+- `full_bib_command` - The syntax to render your entire bibliography, defaults to `\full_bibliography`
-- `csl_file` - Path or url to a bibtex CSL file to format your citations with, defaults to None, using a built in plain format instead.
+- `csl_file` - The path or url to a bibtex CSL file, specifying your citation format.
+Defaults to `None`, which renders in a plain format.
+A registry of citation styles can be found here: https://github.com/citation-style-language/styles

 ## Usage

 In your markdown files:

 1. Add your citations as you would if you used pandoc, IE: `[@first_cite;@second_cite]`
-2. Add in `\bibliography` or whatever you set your `bib_command` to where you want your references (if `bib_by_default` is set to true this gets added automatically).
+2. Add `\bibliography`, or the value of `bib_command`, to the doc you want your references rendered (if `bib_by_default` is set to true this is automatically applied for every page).
-3. Add in `\full_bibliography` or whatever you set your `full_bib_command` to where you want the full set of references. *Note*: This is not work just right since this plugin can't dictate the orer in which files are processed.
-The best way to ensure the file with the full bibliography gets processed last is to use numbers in front of file/folder names to enforce an order of processing, IE: `01_my_first_file.md`
+3. (Optional) Add `\full_bibliography`, or the value of `full_bib_command`, to where you want the full bibliography rendered. *Note*: This is currently not working properly, since this plugin can't dictate the order in which files are processed.
+The best way to ensure the file with the full bibliography gets processed last is to use numbers in front of file/folder names to enforce the order of processing, IE: `01_my_first_file.md`
-4. (Optional) Setup `csl_file` to control the citation text formatting.
+4. (Optional) Configure the `csl_file` option to dictate the citation text formatting.